Asian shares, US futures advance after Biden speech

-Asian shares rose Thursday and U.S. futures also were higher after President Joe Biden delivered a speech to Congress outlining ambitious plans for jobs-creating spending on early education, child care and other public services.
+Asian shares rose Thursday and U.S. futures also were higher after President Joe Biden delivered a speech to Congress that outlined ambitious plans for jobs creating spending on early education, child care and other public services.

-Investors have stayed on the sidelines ahead of the release later in the day of U.S. growth data for the January-March quarter.
-The gross domestic product reading, could top 5% and accelerate even more to 10% or even more in the current April-June quarter as pent-up demand fuels spending.

 Shares rose in Hong Kong, Shanghai, Seoul and Sydney.
 Bond yields held steady while oil prices advanced.